Skip to main content

 The amount you get during the tax year is an estimate of what you are likely to be entitled to.
 People’s circumstances and income can change and until the end of the tax year, HMRC cannot make a final decision about how much you are actually entitled to that year.
 This decision is usually made during the renewals process.
 You may end up being overpaid (getting more than you were entitled to) or underpaid (getting less than you were entitled to).

-Where a person claims tax credits and then universal credit during the same tax year, their tax credit award will usually be finalised before the end of the tax year.
+Where a person claims tax credits and then universal credit during the same tax year, or they are sent a migration notice and don’t make a universal credit claim by the deadline in the notice, their tax credit award will usually be finalised before the end of the tax year.
 See our moving to universal credit section for more information.

 The effect of income changes